RJETAnalytics/TrainingDemo/RBootCamp_4.md

 1. Billboard

     a.
 Join our rank and features data and filter to relevant columns

     b.
 Explore the data and visualize

     c.
 Build a linear model

     d.
 See if the linear model is predictive using test and train splits

+2. Discuss Other Model Types

+    a.
+AOV

+    b.
+Classification versus Regression

+    c.
+Logistic Regression

+    d.
+Tree Models and other more complex models

+3. Missed Concepts

+    a.
+If ...
+Then and other flow control concepts

 ```